CKS Exam Guide: Overview, Tips, and Resources (2023)

 #3 Tip: Practice what you've learned.
 Take the KodeKloud CKS Challenge

 Practicing makes it easier to memorize and absorb what you've learned.
 I recommend taking the CKS Challenge.
-It contains a series close to complex real-world challenges that will boost your confidence and prepare you for the Certified Kubernetes Security Specialist Certification.
+It contains a series of complex real-world challenges that will boost your confidence and prepare you for the Certified Kubernetes Security Specialist Certification.
 Practice makes perfect, and enough of it will greatly help you with the exam.

 Conclusion